Tasouken/Tasouken/README.md

 ## ◢◤◢◤ Directories ◢◤◢◤

-<a href="https://seikyu.neocities.org/tales/">Read my fictional tales here.</a> It is about a civilization of slimes.<br>
+<a href="https://isolatedcontent.substack.com/">Read my fictional tales here.</a> Anything goes.
+I primarily write about Mirebound.<br>
 <a href="https://beepboard.xyz/User/156">View my Beepboard profile here.</a> You can easily access all of my tracks here.

 <hr>